 The next example based upon the classic Greek tragedy called ‘Oedipus Rex‘ (429 BC) is another such case, albeit with a force beyond science element included, as even the god Apollo warned King Laius about the supernatural curse placed on his family by King Pelops of Pisa.
 The story centres around King Laius, Queen Jocasta and their son Oedipus, whom the oracle at Delphi prophecies will grow up to kill his father and marry his mother, thus bringing disaster on the city of Thebes.
 King Laius then leaves the infant on a mountainside side to die, which is subsequently found and raised by King Polybus and Queen Merope.
 After growing up, Oedipus learns of the prophecy and so leaves home to protect his adopted parents, but on his journey quarrels and kills a stranger (Laius), and after later saving the kingless Thebes from a monstrous Sphinx marries the king’s widow, Jocasta, thereby inadvertently fulfilling the prophecy.

 An example of a predestination paradox involving information from the future can be seen in Star Wars Episode III: Revenge of the Sith (2005).
 In the movie, Anakin Skywalker sees a premonition of the death of his wife Padmé Amidala while giving birth to Luke and Leia, leading him to turn to the Dark Side in an attempt to save his wife, ultimately causing her to lose the will to live, and die in childbirth.

-Another possibility that has also been explored in science-fiction stories is that the time traveler may actually be a willing participant in ensuring a paradox is maintained, such as in Predestination (2014) and the book which inspired it called All You Zombies (1959), as the alternative to the time traveler not impregnating his younger transgender self would have resulted in him never having been born at all, and therefore ceasing to exist.
+Another possibility that has also been explored in science-fiction stories is that the time traveler may actually be a willing participant in ensuring a paradox is maintained, such as in Predestination (2014), a movie inspired by the book All You Zombies (1959).
+In both instances, the alternative to the time traveler not impregnating his younger transgender self would have resulted in him never having been born at all, and therefore ceasing to exist.